 - 17:30 Arrive back into Cairns.

-- Hot and cold buffet lunch with prawns.
+Hot and cold buffet lunch with fresh prawns

-- Afternoon tea and coffee available while at the pontoon.
-Cheese and biscuits on the return journey.
+Afternoon tea and coffee available whilst at the platform

 What to bring